hotmule/Lastik/README.md

 ### Currently supported platforms
 - Android - primary
-- Desktop - not for use, only as a Proof of Concept
+- Desktop - not for use, only as a PoC

 ### Used libraries